 Grading systems make education an activity of continuous stress.
 The extreme result maybe student suicide, as happens in some countries.
 Certainly 12, 16 years of such nightmare do not pass harmless.
 Maybe a large part of people's increasing psychological problems are due to that stress.

-When a teacher notices that some students are having difficulties, he sometimes works with him alone or in little groups, in extra hours or during the time of such classes as and gymnastics (given by specialized teachers), and so on.
+When a teacher notices that some students are having difficulties, s/he sometimes works with her/him alone or in little groups, in extra hours or during the time of such classes as physical education (given by specialized teachers), and so on.
 If a teacher notices that a student has special difficulties, he calls a meeting of all the teachers involved with that class, sometimes also with the school doctor, to discuss the matter.
 Everybody tells his experience with that student, so a live image of him/her is formed by the group.
 An indication may result of what may be done, by educational or therapeutic means.
-Sometimes it is decided to involve the parents - certainly when therapy is recommended.
+Sometimes it is decided to involve the parents certainly when therapy is recommended.

 Students of this age are fond of knowing if they are doing a good work.
 Recall that, if flunking does not exist, this curiosity stems from the sole fact that the student wants to have an idea of his abilities and efforts.
-A weaker student, when encouraged, may do a greater effort to please his teacher, who should be regarded with extreme respect and admiration (the clue here is "authority with love").
+A weaker student, when encouraged, may do a greater effort to please his/her teacher, who should be regarded with extreme respect and admiration (the clue here is "authority with love", one of the mottos of Waldorf Education).
 The teacher has to recognize this effort, even if the "objective" result is less than optimal.

-It is a fact that if a student is weak in a certain subject, he may be excellent in another, including sports, handicrafts and arts.
-Very soon students notice who is good in what, and this eliminates competition, since everybody is good in something and is admired by his colleagues.
+It is a fact that if a student is weak at a certain subject, he may be excellent at another, including sports, handicrafts and arts.
+Very soon students notice who is good at what, and this eliminates competition, since everybody is good at something and is admired by his colleagues.

 Education should be directed to the global, holistic formation of a human being, and not only to the acquisition of some special information which has to be shown very briefly during a test.
 This requires that a teacher considers every student as a whole individual, not just his expression through some grading system.
 He should guide every student with interest and love.